SiteFunnyArea/.github/profile/README.md

 ## Welcome to the SiteFunnyArea GitHub
 SiteFunnyArea is an SCP:SL and Minecraft server.
-But this is for certain things like plugins on the server.
+But this is for certain things like plugins on our servers.
 <!--

 **Here are some ideas to get you started:**